 5. 12-Inch Miter Saw

-The 12-inch miter saw's two extra inches make cutting through 4x4s fairly simple.
+If you’re a proud owner of a 12-inch miter saw, you’re onto a winner.
+The saw's two extra inches make cutting through 4x4s fairly simple.

 6. Smaller Miter Saw

-If you don't have the luxury of owning a 12-inch miter saw, a 10-inch miter saw can be used to cut a 4x4.
-However, it can't be done in one pass.
+Hey, if you don't have the luxury of owning a 12-inch miter saw, you can also whip out the 10-inch version to do the job.
+However, just so you know, it can't be done in one pass.

-To do this, you must cut once, rotate the board, and then cut again in order to slice through a 4x4 with a miter saw that is smaller than 12 inches.
+To do this, you must cut once, rotate the board, and then cut again in order to slice through the post with a 10-inch miter saw.

 Turn the post 180 degrees after that cut is finished so that the initial cut is now facing downward on the miter saw.
 Aligning the two cuts can be challenging depending on how the post will be used, so this step requires some skill.